himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 ```

 First, the function compiles the regular expression defined by the `regex`
 parameter.
-Next, it loops through all the data in the content dictionary, and
+Next, it loops through all the data in the content dictionary,
 strips the newline characters, and then grabs all the regex matches.

-Unfortunately, our regex expression can't properly match markdown formated urls
+Unfortunately, the regex expression can't properly match markdown formated urls
 with parenthesis in them, so we have to check if each match has a `(` in it.
 If
 it does, the url is thrown away because we cannot be sure we matched the full
 `url`.
 If there are no parenthesis, the url as added to our saved list.
 After